anmol1point0/expense-tracker/README.md

           "dueDate": "10/02/2022",
           "recipient": "Amazon"
       }`
- 3. Get all expenses
- 4. Find All dues for the user
+ 3. Find All dues for the user
- 5. Settle dues by giving
+ 4. Settle dues by giving
     * A sample
       `{
           "amount": 500,
           "duePaymentStrategy": 1,
           "paymentGateway": "string"
         }`
             * duePaymentStrategy
               * 1 - First in first out - the due added first will be paid first
               * 2 - Latest repayment date first - the due that is nearest will be paid first
-  6. Get all dues Request history
+  5. Get all dues Request history

 ## Assumptions
 1. *No store preference* - Settling the dues according to data entered and order provided irrespective of where it is spent.